I am interested in work-study...how do I get it?

 First you will need to secure a job on campus.

-You will have two weeks from the start of school or when you were awarded to secure a job on campus.
+You will have two weeks from the start of school or when you were offered work-study to secure a job on campus.

-You must contact the supervisor on the Job Description Form to inquire about the position.
+You must contact the supervisor listed on Handshake to inquire about the position.

-The supervisor on the Job Description Form will make the hiring decision.
+The supervisor listed on Handshake will make the hiring decision.

 I found a job on campus...now what?